KnairdA/blog_content/articles/2019_05_25_meta_descriptor.md

 }
 ```

-These few compact lines describe the whole structure including all of its data.
-The various functions to access this data are auto-generated in a generic fashion using template metaprogramming and the previously verbose definition of a forced LB model reduces to a single self-explanatory line:
+These few compact lines[^51] describe the whole structure including all of its data.
+The various functions to access this data are auto-generated in a generic fashion using template metaprogramming and the previously verbose definition of a forced LB model reduces to a single self-explanatory type alias:

+[^51]: See `src/dynamics/latticeDescriptors.h`

 ```cpp
 using ForcedD2Q9Descriptor = D2Q9<FORCE>;